roaks3/brulee/README.md

 * Use the generated grocery list to shop for everything you need

-Written with Angular 1.5, using MongoDB backend
+Written with Angular 1.5, using Postgres backend

 ![Screenshot](screenshot.png)